indrojchowdhury/Job-Portal/README.md

 # Django-Job-Portal

-This is a clean, modular, and fully-featured Job Portal web application built using **Django**.
-The project focuses heavily on backend logic, secure workflows, and dynamic frontend rendering using Django Templates.
+This is a fully-featured Job Portal web application built using **Python, Django, and MySQL**.
+The project focuses heavily on backend logic, secure workflows, dynamic frontend rendering using Django Templates, and it is fully deployed and ready for production.

 ---

 ## 📝 Project Summary

 I built this Django-based job portal to manage job postings and applications efficiently.
-It features a custom user model supporting role-based authentication for **Job Seekers** and **Employers**.
+It features a custom user model supporting role-based authentication for **Job Seekers** and **Employers** using a **MySQL** database.

-The system includes a complete workflow where employers can post and manage jobs, while job seekers can browse listings, upload resumes, and track their application status.
+The system includes a complete workflow where employers can post jobs, and job seekers can browse listings and apply by uploading their resumes.
+Employers can also easily view and download these resumes directly from their dashboard.
 To keep the app secure, I implemented strict permission-based access control and protected views.
-The entire frontend is rendered responsively using **Django Templates**, and the project is configured with deployment-ready settings for static and media file handling.
+The entire frontend is responsive, built with **Django Templates**, and the project is fully deployed with proper media and static file handling.

 ---

 ## 🛠️ Tools & Tech Stack Used

-* **Backend Framework:** Django (MVC Architecture)
+* **Backend Framework:** Python & Django (MVC Architecture)
-* **Database:** Relational Database with optimized relationships
+* **Database:** MySQL (Relational Database with optimized relationships)
 * **Frontend Rendering:** Django Templates, HTML5, CSS3, and Responsive UI
-* **File Storage:** Django Media handling (for secure Resume/PDF uploads)
+* **File Storage:** Django Media handling (for secure Resume uploads and downloads)
+* **Deployment:** Fully deployed and production-ready setup

 ---